 The statement is well-put.
 Anyone can buy any RPA tool — but only when paired with the right strategic plan, internal buy-in and proper support will an RPA project be successful in the long haul.

-Additionally, as an automation systems integrator, KeyMark has done our own research into the comparison of these Gartner RPA leaders.
-We think you’ll find the RPA vendor comparison chart interesting.
+KeyMark has done our own research into the comparison of RPA leaders, and we think you’ll find our RPA vendor comparison chart interesting.

 What does all of this mean for businesses and organizations seeking to add RPA to their total automation solution?